missionpinball/mpf-docs/hardware/opp/cobrapin/index.rst

 If you do have either 38 direct inputs or 22 direct inputs + a 8x8 switch matrix depends on your Cobra board.
 You specify this as an option when you order your board.
 The switch inputs are labeled in silkscreen with the MPF compatible numbers.
 The two pins labeled "N/C" are not connected to anything.

+The connectors for the switches on the board are KF2510 style connectors.
 Each connector also includes a logic ground pin.
 Use this for the direct input return.
 If you measure the voltage between GND and a switch (in below picture 0-0-16) you should measure 3.3V.

 .. image:: /hardware/images/Cobra_Voltage_Switch.jpg